-This Hungarian Cherry Cake is the fastest disappearing from the table cake.
+This Hungarian Cherry Cake is an easy to make and even easier to disappear from the table cake.
 You may as well make two in one go, or at least have ingredients for the second one in your pantry.

-Even if it doesn’t look super pretty and very promising, it is just heavenly good.
-Very moist and light, not too sweet, not too fruity.
+Even if it doesn’t look especially beautiful and very promising, it is just heavenly good.
+Moist and light, not too sweet, not too fruity.
 Just perfect, not only as a Sunday treat.

 breadcrumbs & 1tsp butter